chaitin/xray/README_EN.md

 🏠[Document](https://docs.xray.cool)  ⬇️[Download](https://github.com/chaitin/xray/releases)

-Note: xray is not open source, you can download the built binaries directly, and the poc in the repository, which is mainly contributed to the community, will be packaged automatically for each xray release.
+Note: xray is not open source, you can download the built binaries directly, and the poc in the repository, which is mainly contributed by the community, will be packaged automatically for each xray release.

 ## 🚀 Quick use

-**Before using the tool, read and agree to the terms in the [License](https://github.com/chaitin/xray/blob/master/LICENSE.md).
+**Before using the tool, read and agree to the terms especially the disclaimer in the [License](https://github.com/chaitin/xray/blob/master/LICENSE.md).
 Otherwise, do not install or use the tool.**

-1. Use the base crawler fetch and perform vulnerability scanning on the crawler fetch links
+1. Use the base basic web crawler scan to scrape and perform vulnerability scanning on the scraped links

     ```bash
     xray webscan --basic-crawler http://example.com --html-output vuln.html